simsoll/frontend-second-assignment/handover/handover.md

 The purple color combines the stability of the blue and the energy of the red color, creating a color of the imagination allowing the user to get in touch with his/her deeper thoughts.
 It's a creative color, which is well suited for the purpose of the website.

 As the purple color is a rather feminine color, the color scheme is mainly applied to the navigation bar and on call-to-action elements such as the buttons.
-This is done to not scare off any male visitors and for the same reason the chosen purple colors are more blue than red.
+This is done to try also embrace the male visitors and for the same reason the chosen purple colors are more blue than red.

 The color scheme can also be seen below in figure \ref{color-scheme} and online by following the link http://paletton.com/#uid=1480f0klIH05sZKf6RGrEvAtHj8.